hak5/usbrubberducky-payloads/payloads/library/credentials/Better-Wifi-Stealer/README.md

-# WLAN Windows Password
+# Better Wifi Stealer

-A script used to stole target WLAN Passwords.
+A script used to steal Network Passwords and more from Windows targets

 **Category**: Credentials

 ## Description

-A script used to stole target WLAN Passwords.
+A script used to steal Network Passwords and more

-Opens PowerShell hidden, grabs wlan passwords, saves as a cleartext in a variable and exfiltrates info via Discord Webhook.
+Opens PowerShell hidden, grabs network .xml files (containing Passwords and more) and exfiltrates info via Discord Webhook.

 ## Getting Started